-ABC Equipment Finance, for example, could choose to pursue new deals for software and truck leases in 2016.
-At the end of 2015, both sectors were poised to increase their demand for investment and financing, presenting solid new business options for the company.
-Conversely, ABC Equipment Finance may avoid new business in the oil industry.
-The growth attribution analysis indicates that demand for oilfield
+ABC Equipment Finance, for example, could choose to pursue new deals for materials handling and industrial equipment leases in 2018.
+At the end of 2017, both sectors were poised to increase their demand for investment and financing, presenting solid new business options for the company.
+Conversely, ABC Equipment Finance may avoid new business in the software and trucking industries.
+The growth attribution analysis indicates that demand for software financing is likely to wane in 2018, suggesting that the company may not be successful in pursuing new business in this area.
+Moreover, though certain data indicate the potential for strengthening financing demand in the trucking industry, the sector was a significant drag on ABC Equipment Finance's growth in 2017, and the industry continues to face headwinds such as rising gas prices going into 2018.
+Finally, the firm may decide to pursue new business in railroad equipment leases in light of the sector's positive outlook.